Red String Bracelet Meaning

 Who can wear red thread?

-Anyone can wear a red thread or red string bracelet as a symbol of protection, good luck, or blessings.
+Anyone can wear a scarlet thread or red string bracelet as a symbol of protection, good luck, or blessings.
 However, some cultures or spiritual practices may have specific guidelines or restrictions regarding who can wear it.

 How do you use a lucky red string bracelet?